Delhi Durbar: Durbar of 1903

-The durbar was held to celebrate the succession of King Edward VII and Queen Alexandra as Emperor and Empress of India.
+The durbar was held beginning on 1 January 1903 to celebrate the coronation of King Edward VII and Queen Alexandra.
 The two full weeks of festivities were devised in meticulous detail by Lord Curzon, Viceroy of India.
 It was a dazzling display of pomp, power, and split-second timing.
-Neither the earlier Delhi Durbar of 1877, nor the later Durbar held there in 1911, could match the pageantry of Lord Curzon's 1903 festivities.
+Neither the earlier Delhi Durbar of 1877 nor the later Durbar of 1911 could match the pageantry of Curzon's festivities.
 In a few short months at the end of 1902, a deserted plain was transformed into an elaborate tented city, complete with temporary light railway to bring crowds of spectators out from Delhi, a post office with its own stamps, telephone and telegraphic facilities, a variety of stores, a police force with specially designed uniforms, a hospital, a magistrate's court and complex sanitation, drainage, and electric light installations.
 Souvenir guidebooks were sold and maps of the camping ground distributed.
 Marketing opportunities were craftily exploited.
 A special Delhi Durbar Medal was struck, as part of the celebrations.

-Edward VII, to Curzon's disappointment, did not attend but sent his brother, the Duke of Connaught who arrived with a mass of dignitaries by train from Bombay just as Curzon and his government came in the other direction from Calcutta.
-The assembly awaiting them displayed possibly the greatest collection of jewels to be seen in one place.
-Each of the Indian princes was adorned with the most spectacular of his gems from the collections of centuries.
-Maharajahs came with great retinues from all over India, many of them meeting for the first time while the massed ranks of the Indian armies, under their Commander-in-Chief Lord Kitchener, paraded, played their bands, and restrained the crowds of common people.
+Edward VII, to Curzon's disappointment, did not attend but sent his brother, the Duke of Connaught and Strathearn, who arrived with dignitaries by train from Bombay just as Curzon and his government came in the other direction from Calcutta.
+The assembly awaiting them displayed a collection of jewels.
+Each of the Indian princes was adorned with gems from the collections of centuries.
+Maharajahs came with retinues from all over India, many of them meeting for the first time while the massed ranks of the Indian armies, under their Commander-in-Chief Lord Kitchener, paraded, played their bands, and restrained the crowds.

 On the first day, the Curzons entered the area of festivities, together with the maharajahs, riding on elephants, some with huge gold candelabra stuck on their tusks.
 The durbar ceremony itself fell on New Year's Day and was followed by days of polo and other sports, dinners, balls, military reviews, bands, and exhibitions.
 The world's press dispatched their best journalists, artists and photographers to cover proceedings.
 The popularity of movie footage of the event, shown in makeshift cinemas throughout India, is often credited with having launched the country's early film industry.

-The India Post issued a set of two commemorative souvenir sheets with special cancellation struck on 1 January 1903 – 12 noon, a much sought-after item for stamp collectors today.
+India Post issued a set of two commemorative souvenir sheets with special cancellation struck on 1 January 1903 – 12 noon, a much sought-after item for stamp collectors today.

 The event culminated in a grand coronation ball attended only by the highest-ranking guests, presided over by Lord Curzon and Lady Curzon in her jewels and peacock gown.